 The Documentary Film Project

-The "eccentrics, fanatics, and visionaries" of Split Plate are the real stars of the series, and their colorful personalities, strong beliefs, and courage when facing all sorts of obstacles, ridicule, and societal disapproval make up a large portion of the stories in the series.
+The "eccentrics, fanatics, and visionaries" of Split Plate are of course the real stars of the series, and their colorful personalities, conviction and courage when facing uphill battles, legal obstacles, ridicule, and societal disapproval provide a very human touch to the themes and stories in the series.
+Split Plate is equally a cautionary tale and a story of courage and hope, showing a way forward. in a rapidly changing world.

-• History of Vitamins -their discovery, adoption, and push back from the medical establishment
+• History of Vitamins -their discovery, adoption, and push back from the med/pharma establishment

 • Vegetarianism and veganism- some of the surprising pioneers, authors, and early advocates.